Monday, March 16, 2020 – Spokane, WA (updated, Wednesday, 3/25/2020, Friday, 5/1/2020, Monday, 8/17/2020)

 Additionally, until our state is out of emergency and we are no longer operating under SafeStartWA Phase Protocol; all focus groups will be set to ensure participants maintain 6′ spacing and proper social distancing.

-We hope to be able to resume in-person focus groups in our Washington State-based facilities (Spokane and Seattle/Tacoma) after June 15th (or when Phase 3 is implemented in our state).
+We hope to be able to resume in-person focus groups in our Washington State-based facilities (Spokane and Seattle/Tacoma) after October 1st (extended from our initial hopes of opening June 15th) or when Phase 3 is implemented in the County in which each of our facilities resides.
+Phase 3 allows for gatherings of no more than 10 people.
 Better understand how the state of Washington is opening up in phases.

 An important thing to note; Strategic Research’s operations have not ceased.
 We are still actively recruiting individuals for surveys, qualboards, and online focus groups and will resume recruiting and conducting in-person research once it is safe again using appropriate work from home and social distancing guidelines for all employees and key staff.
 Offering these non-in-person research opportunities are a great way for us all to continue to gain insights into our communities while being safe and not contributing to this public health crisis.